is one of the many scenic side ravines that join the Virgin River

 , one of the more easily accessible and often visited landmarks in Zion National Park, where water seeps from between two rock strata forming an elongated mini waterfall, with attractive curtains of green vegetation and colorful wildflowers in the spring.
 From here the route switchbacks 600 feet up the side of Zion Canyon, crosses the cliffs for a way then enters the mouth of the ravine.

-Hidden Canyon is reached via the East Mesa Trail
+Hidden Canyon is reached via the East Rim Trail

 , beginning at a former carpark 2 miles from the north end of the Zion Canyon Scenic Drive, and reached from stop number 6 of the Zion shuttlebus - the same starting point for a visit to Weeping Rock.